hltcoe/sandle/README.md

 or in an environment variable.
 If no API keys are specified (the default), one will be generated and logged on startup.

+[As in the OpenAI API](https://beta.openai.com/docs/api-reference/authentication), an API key can be used either as a "Bearer" authentication token or as a basic authentication password (with the user being the empty string).

-For more information about specifying API keys, run the following (and then add the appropriate configuration to `docker-compose.yml`):
+For more information about specifying API keys, run the following:

 ```
 docker-compose run --no-deps openai-wrapper --help
 ```

-[As in the OpenAI API](https://beta.openai.com/docs/api-reference/authentication), an API key can be used either as a "Bearer" authentication token or as a basic authentication password (with the user being the empty string).

 ### Example API calls

-The following command may be called against OpenAI's service or against a local Sandle service.
+Calling OpenAI's service is similar to calling a Sandle service.
+An example call to OpenAI:
-For example, on OpenAI:

 ```bash
 curl "https://api.openai.com/v1/completions" \